 Conversely, people who are naturally curious often dwell in a “I don’t know” headspace.
 In this space, the brain actively look for new knowledge, information and pathways.

-I observed that this unwillingness to admit “I don’t know” is common among leaders and managers who feel that leadership competency is closely tied with “knowing”.
+I observed that this unwillingness to admit “I don’t know” is common among leaders and managers who feel that leadership competency is closely tied with “knowing” and the assumption that when one has experience, it means one must have some knowledge of the subject.
 Any sign of “not knowing” can jeopardize power and influence so to admit “I don’t know” is a huge barrier.

 2. When you don’t know that you don’t know but act as if you do